 This past week our church enjoyed a week at our church youth encampment.
-While it is true that we endured the heat, some bumps, scratches, bruises, and some bee stings – there were many things that we were blessed by.
+While it is true that we endured the heat, some bumps, scratches, bruises, and some pulled muscles – there were many things that we were blessed by.
 Let me elaborate.

 Often while you are at church camp, you are apt to get caught up with the “busyness” of the week such that if you aren’t careful you will fail to [see] all of the blessings that the Lord affords us.
 Let me name a few.
-We were blessed with ~75 full time campers.
+We were blessed with ~85 campers.
 We were blessed by the cooperation of our youth and their willingness to participate in the activities – including helping out during kitchen cleanup.
-Our youth were actively involved in the Scripture memorization, reciting the Ten Commandments / the Books of the Bible / the “Roman Road”, even taking notes when the respective preachers were preaching.
-All of our teachers were impressed by the participation of their respective students – and some of the adults who normally are the “students” were able to assist the teachers in the classes.
+Our youth were actively involved in the Scripture memorization, reciting the Ten Commandments / the Books of the Bible / the “Roman Road”.
+All of our teachers were impressed by the participation of their respective students.
+It was a great blessing to have some of our young adults (those who over the years grew up at camp) taking leadership roles on our respective teams.
 We were uplifted through the songs that were rendered (both congregational and specials) and we were fed by God’s Word through the messages and devotionals.
 There were no televisions or radios to “keep up with the world”; even most of the cell phones had “limited service”.
 But there was time for Christian fellowship, study and meditation upon God’s Word.

 One of the greatest blessings, though, was that our focus was truly on “spiritual” things – the study of God’s Word, sharing God’s Word, and life application – such that lost souls would receive Christ as their Savior, and saved souls would strengthen and/or renew their walk with the Lord.
-Our theme for the week was “The Choices You Make, The Paths That You Take“.
+Our theme for the week was “The truth, the whole truth, and nothin’ but the truth – The Bible“.
 The theme was reinforced through the preaching and teaching – and greatly through the team building and competition.
 It was pointed out that the most important “book” one could ever read was the Bible – and it was especially a wonderful blessing to see the campers huddled around a table working together to learn the Scriptures.
 The youngest campers were also challenged to memorize Scriptures and they did well in reciting the Scriptures.